15 Vegan Aquafaba Cocktails That Are Aquafabulous

 White Lady Cocktail

-Not to be confused with the White Lady story that exists in every small town, this classic cocktail leans toward the martini but uses aquafaba to add depth.
+Not to be confused with the White Lady ghost story that exists in every small town, this classic cocktail leans toward the martini but uses aquafaba to add depth.

 Ingredients